voxel51/fiftyone/docs/source/faq/index.rst

 **Can I run this in a browser?**

-Browers are not yet supported, but see the :ref:`Environments <environments>` page for instructions for using FiftyOne in common local, remote, and cloud environments.
+Browers are not yet supported, but see the :doc:`Environments </environments/index>` page for instructions for using FiftyOne in common local, remote, and cloud environments.

 **Can I access data stored in the cloud or on a remote server like on AWS, Azure, or Google Cloud from my client application?**

 Yes!
 If you install FiftyOne on both your :ref:`remote server and your local machine <remote-data>`, then you can load a dataset remotely and :ref:`explore it with the App <creating-an-app-session>` locally.
-See the :ref:`Environments <environments>` section for details.
+See the :doc:`Environments </environments/index>` section for details.

 **What label types are supported?**